automl/neps/docs/reference/neps_run.md

 ## Budget, how long to run?
-To define a budget, provide `evaluations_to_spend=` to [`neps.run()`][neps.api.run], to specify the total number of evaluations to conduct before halting the optimization process, or `max_cost_total=` to specify a cost threshold for your own custom cost metric, such as time, energy, or monetary, as returned by each evaluation of the pipeline .
+To define a budget, provide `evaluations_to_spend=` to [`neps.run()`][neps.api.run], to specify the total number of evaluations to conduct before halting the optimization process, or `cost_to_spend=` to specify a cost threshold for your own custom cost metric, such as time, energy, or monetary, as returned by each evaluation of the pipeline .

 ```python